arjangch/grails-project-helper/example1/README.md

         spring.h2.console.enabled: false
 ```

 #### MySql
 Other databases need to be injected.
-For example, add the following to build.gradle
+For example, add following to build.gradle
 ```groovy
 dependencies {
     // mysql 8